Mustafa Pasha Mosque (Rhodes)

-The Mustafa Pasha Mosque (Τζαμί Μουσταφά Πασά, from Mustafa Paşa Camii) is a historical Ottoman-era mosque in the Aegean island of Rhodes, in southern Greece.
-It is located within the old walled town of Rhodes, and although no longer open for regular use and worship (which is the case for the vast majority of Ottoman mosques in Rhodes, with the exception of Ibrahim Pasha Mosque) it has been occasionally made available to the Muslim community, especially for weddings.
-It stands on a small square right next to the town's hamam.
+The Mustafa Pasha Mosque (Τζαμί Μουσταφά Πασά, from Mustafa Paşa Camii) is a former mosque located within the old walled town of Rhodes, on the eponymous island, in the South Aegean region of southern Greece.
+The structure stands on a small square right next to the town's hamam.

+Completed in c.
+1765, during the Ottoman era, the mosque was abandoned in the 1940s, and the structure preserved for cultural use.
+Although no longer used for worship, the structure has been occasionally made available to the Muslim community, especially for weddings.

 History

 Located in Arionos Square, in the same area as Suleiman's bath, also known as the Yeni Hamam ("new bath").
 A marble inscription on the door frame names its founder as Sultan Mustafa III, who erected the mosque around 1764 or 1765.
 The bath was also built by Sultan Mustafa.

-The mosque and the octagonal fountain in the yard were both registered by the Greek Ministry of Culture in 1948, shortly after the Dodecanese islands joined Greece following some decades of Italian rule.
-The mosque's minaret was taken down in 1973, and remains destroyed to this day.
+The former mosque and the octagonal fountain in the yard were both registered by the Greek Ministry of Culture in 1948, shortly after the Dodecanese islands joined Greece following some decades of Italian rule.
+The minaret was taken down in 1973, and remains destroyed to this day.
 Likewise, the large marble portico of the mosque no longer exists.

 The façade, coloured bright yellow, and the roof were renovated in the mid-2010s.
-The mosque has been used as a wedding office by the Muslim community of the island since 1977.
+The former mosque has been used as a wedding office by the Muslim community of the island since 1977.